rizwan-kh/rizwan-kh.github.io/content/posts/k8s-aad-integration.md

 Since mostly, we use `kubectl` to interact with Kubernetes, we will configure kubectl to use - [kubelogin](https://github.com/Azure/kubelogin) which is a [client-go credential (exec) plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins) implementing azure authentication.
 This plugin provides features that are not available in kubectl.
 It is supported on kubectl v1.11+
 - azure cli

-We will explain below on how to configure both
+We will explain below how to configure both

 #### Install Azure/kubelogin
 I followed the installation instructions from https://github.com/Azure/kubelogin: